kinbiko/dev-env/README.md

 Ensure you run `./configure-user-system.sh` or a high level script before running any of the low level scripts.

 ## High-level scripts
-Run the scripts by 'dot-slashing' in a bash shell in the top level directory of this repository.
+Run the scripts by 'dot-slashing' in a bash shell in the top level directory of the distro-specific folders of this repository, e.g. `debian/`.

 ##`install-common-environment.sh`
 Installs: